hongliangl/antrea/docs/antrea-node-network-policy.md

 ## Usage

 Node NetworkPolicy is an extension of Antrea ClusterNetworkPolicy (ACNP).
-By specifying a `nodeSelector` in the policy-level `appliedTo`, an ACNP is applied to the selected Kuberentes Nodes.
+By specifying a `nodeSelector` in the policy-level `appliedTo`, an ACNP is applied to the selected Kubernetes Nodes.

 An example Node NetworkPolicy that blocks ingress traffic from Pods with label `app=client` to Nodes with label `kubernetes.io/hostname: k8s-node-control-plane`: